-Hierarchical to: Dependencies: No other components FMT_SMF.1 Specification of management functions: fulfilled by FMT_SMF.1 FMT_SMR.1 Security roles: fulfilled by FMT_SMR.1/PACE
+Dependencies: FMT_SMF.1 Specification of management functions: fulfilled by FMT_SMF.1

-FMT_MTD.1.1/The TSF shall restrict the ability to write the Initialization Data and Pre-personalization DataINI_ENAto the Manufacturer.
+FMT_MTD.1.1/ The TSF shall restrict the ability to write the Initialization Data and Pre-personalization Data

+INI_ENA to the Manufacturer.

 Application note: The pre-personalization Data includes but is not limited to the authentication reference data for the Personalization Agent which is the symmetric cryptographic Personalization Agent Key.